 Talon Metals Corp. ("Talon" or the "Company") is a mineral exploration company focused on the exploration and development of the Tamarack nickel-copper-PGE project (the "Tamarack Project") in Minnesota, USA (which is comprised of the Tamarack North Project and the Tamarack South Project).
-The Company also holds a 100% interest in the Trairão iron project (the "Trairão Project") in Brazil.
-The Company and Kennecott Exploration Company ("Kennecott"), a subsidiary of the Rio Tinto Group, entered into an Exploration and Option Agreement (as amended) (the "Tamarack Earn-in Agreement"), pursuant to which Talon earned an 18.45% interest in the Tamarack Project subsequent to year-end on January 4, 2016.
+The Company currently holds an 18.45% interest in the Tamarack Project, which was earned pursuant to an Exploration and Option Agreement (the "Tamarack Earn-in Agreement") (as amended) that the Company is a party to with Kennecott Exploration Company ("Kennecott"), a subsidiary of the Rio Tinto Group.
 The Company's interest in the Tamarack Project is held through its indirect Delaware, USA subsidiary, Talon Nickel (USA) LLC ("Talon Nickel").
-The Company holds a 100% interest in the Trairão Project through its indirect Brazilian subsidiary, Talon Ferrous Mineração Ltda.
+The Company also holds a 100% interest in the Trairão iron project (the "Trairão Project") in Brazil which is held through its indirect Brazilian subsidiary, Talon Ferrous Mineração Ltda.